Desrep/simple_fpu/README.md

 Fpu RTL for the IEEE 754 single precision standard, it includes addition, multiplication, division, square root and fp compare.
 It has some exception management.
 It's a very simple implementation using recursive subtraction algorithms for the division and square root units, the multiplication unit uses a parallel shift and addition of 6 terms, the rest of terms are added sequentially.
 The number of pipeline stages for the division and square root can be controlled with the STAGES parameter.
 The project is intended to be friendly for integration in the caravel project.
 ## FPU.v
 This file is actually only used for instantiation of the units mostly for testing purposes but it still works as the top module, this code can be easily modified or replaced as you wish.
+The signals do the following
+in1p is the firt operand--------input
+in2p is the second operand--------input
+rstp is the reset signal----------input clk is the clock----------------input round_mp is the rounding mode selector, the codes can be found in special_characters.v--------input out is the output--------output ov is the overflow flag output--------output un is the underflow flag output--------output great indicates if in1p is greater than in2p (if in1p > in2p then great = 1) (compare operation)--------output less indicates if in2p is less than in2p (if in2p < in2p then less = 1)  (compare operation)--------output
+eq indicates in1p and in2p are equal  (compare operation)--------output
+inexact is the flag indicating if the operation completed is inexact--------output inv is the falg indicating if the operation  completed is invalid--------output div_zero, when division is selected this flag indicates if in2p is zero (meaning that in1p/in2p is a division by zero)--------output done is a flag indicating if the current operation is finished, this is a synchronous signal --------output opcode is the operation selection------input
+         00 = addition and compare
+         01 = multiplication
+         10 = division
+         11 = square root

+For square root the operand used is only in1p
+Division performs in1p/in2p
+For sum if a subtraction is needed first one of the operands has to be made negative

+act is no longer used, I need to remove it.

+These signals are pretty much repeated in the different modules

+This design can be synthesized using vendor tools and the tests indicate that the functionality is correct, but it has not been properly tested using a standard procedure (with UVM for example, or random testing).
+In it's current state it should be possible to use icarus verilog for testing as well.
 ## fp_add.v
 This file contains the addition (and subtraction) RTL, it doesn't require any other file, to compute subtraction you would need to modify the operands first, for example to perform 3-5 you would need to convert it to 3+(-5).
 ## fp_mul.v